noel-archive/dotenv/README.md

 ```

 ## Type Readers
-This library supports adding custom type readers to validate anything really!
+This library supports adding custom type readers to add more type-safety and validation when parsing.
 To create one, just make a file `myReader.js` (or any file name you want) and put in the following code:

-> **Note**: This is only applicable in using a schema, it'll error if no schema is implemented.
+> Please note that Type Readers are only supported in the Schema options (`options.schema`), it'll just return as a String if you don't use a proper schema for validation.

 ```js
 const { TypeReader } = require('@augu/dotenv');